Uniformly Valid Confidence Sets Based on the Lasso: Summary and conclusion

-We consider confidence regions based on the Lasso estimator covering the entire unknown parameter vector thereby quantifying estimation uncertainty of this estimator.
+We consider confidence regions based on the Lasso estimator covering the entire unknown parameter vector, thereby quantifying estimation uncertainty of this estimator.
 We provide exact formulas for the minimal coverage probability of these regions in finite samples and asymptotically in a low-dimensional framework when the estimator is tuned to perform conservative model selection.
 We do this without explicit knowledge of the distribution but by carefully exploiting the structure of the optimization problem that defines the estimator.
 The sets we consider as confidence regions need to satisfy certain shape constraints which apply to the regular confidence ellipse based on the LS estimator.
 We show that the LS confidence ellipse is always smaller than the one based on the Lasso estimator, but not contained in the Lasso ellipse in general.
 An ellipse is not the optimal shape for the confidence region based on the Lasso estimator in terms of volume.
 We give some guidelines on how to construct regions of smaller volume.
 We show how a set can be minimally enlarged in order to comply with the imposed shape condition, allowing to start the construction with sets of arbitrary shapes.

-In the consistently tuned case, we give a simple asymptotic confidence regions in the shape of a parallelogram that is determined by the regressor matrix.
+We also illustrate how the coverage probability of the Lasso ellipse varies over the parameter space for the case when $p=2$, in which we also show how our results can be used for constructing valid confidence intervals for single components of the parameter space.
+In case the error variance needs to be estimated, our results involve non-central $t$-distributions rather than shifted normal distributions.
+Finally, in the consistently tuned case, we give a simple asymptotic confidence regions in the shape of a parallelogram that is determined by the regressor matrix.